hturnbull93/makers_notes/skills_workshops/intro_machine_learning.md

 Stanford

 > Traditionally, software engineering combined human created rules with data to create answers to a problem.
-Instead Machine Learning uses data and answers to ciscover the rules behind the problem.
+Instead Machine Learning uses data and answers to discover the rules behind the problem.

 Chollet